matahino/Windowsforms01/README.md

 # Windowsforms01
 Do you have the option of not using a visual studio?<br>
 I don't want to use it.
-I just created it.<br>
+However, I would like to create an application!<br>
 At the command prompt!

 I will do my best to create it using target:winexe.